Bento Grid Slot System¶

 }

-meta is the platform-specific extra data returned by the adapter.
-It is null for UNIT3D trackers (they have no extra meta yet).
-Always guard with if (!meta) before accessing platform fields.
+meta is null for UNIT3D trackers and platforms without extra data.
+Always guard if (!meta) before accessing platform fields.

 ResolvedSlot¶